rileymullins/TFlex/README.md

 1. ### **step_1_raw_qbed_to_insertion_maps.py**

-   * **Main goal:** A comprehensive, annotation-driven script that processes raw qbed files into final SRT insertion maps for each experimental group.
-It performs barcode correction, annotation, fragment-based peak calling (to define regions of interest), and precise insertion site mapping.
+   * **Main goal:** Process raw qbed files into final SRT insertion maps for each experimental group.
+It performs barcode correction, annotation, fragment-based peak calling (to define regions of interest), and insertion site mapping.
      * **INPUT:** Raw qbed/bed file(s) and an annotation file.
      * **OUTPUT:** Per-sample and per-group raw and normalized insertion counts as bedgraph and bigwig files, and per-group insertion coordinates as a qbed file.